joaomiguelvieira/BlokusDuo/README.md

 # BlokusDuo

-Implementation of the famous game Blokus Duo using the Monte Carlo Search Algorithm.
+Implementation of the famous game Blokus Duo using the Monte Carlo Tree Search Algorithm.